This article was last updated on Jan. 14, 2020.

 Q: I signed up for Wellmark MedicareBlue Supplement Plan F during my enrollment period last year.
 Can I keep my plan?

-A: Yes, as long as you were eligible for Medicare before Jan.
-1, 2020, you can keep your Plan F once MACRA goes into effect in 2020.
+A: Yes, as long as you were eligible for Medicare Part 1 before Jan.
+1, 2020, you can keep your Plan F once MACRA is in effect in 2020.

-Q: I'll be eligible for Medicare Part A in December 2019, and I plan to enroll soon.
+Q: I was eligible for Medicare Part A in December 2019, and enrolled during my Initial Enrollment Period.
 Will Plan F still be available?

-A: Yes, if you are eligible for Medicare Part A before Jan.
+A: Yes, if you were eligible for Medicare Part A before Jan.
 1, 2020, you can enroll in Plan F.

 Q: I will be eligible for Medicare in August 2020.
 Will Plan F still be available?

-A: If you are not eligible for Medicare Part A before Jan.
-1, 2020, you cannot enroll in Plan F. You will, however, have the option to consider a different Wellmark MedicareBlue Supplement plan, which includes Plan G. Plan G is a comparable, benefits-rich plan option.
+A: If you were not eligible for Medicare Part A before Jan.
+1, 2020, you cannot enroll in Plan F. You will, however, have the option to consider a different Wellmark MedicareBlue Supplement plan Opens New Window, which includes Plan G. Plan G is a comparable, benefits-rich plan option.

 Q: I'm working past age 65 and get my health insurance coverage through my employer.
 If I waived my Medicare Part B benefits, can I still apply for Wellmark MedicareBlue Supplement Plan F?